 - Online sales give young people access to brands: Gen Z is making luxury purchases at a younger age than previous generations largely because they have easy access to brands in the palm of their hands.
-Online luxury shopping websites and social media pages are big with Gen Z.
+Online luxury fashion brands and other luxury companies' websites and social media pages are big with Gen Z.

 How luxury brands can target Gen Z customers